ChickenProp/chickenprop.github.com/drafts/sally-anne-fallacy.md

 If you want to convince someone to change their mind, it's important to know what they're wrong about.
 The Sally-Anne fallacy causes us to mistarget our counterarguments, and to mistake potential allies for inevitable enemies.

-[^outside]: From the outside, this looks like "simply because *you believe* that thing.
+[^outside]: From the outside, this looks like "simply because *you believe* that thing".
 [^support]: Another possible misunderstanding here, is if you agree that X leads to Y and Y is bad, but still think X is worth it.
 [^dastardly]: Of course, sometimes people will *pretend* not to believe the obvious truth so that they can further their dastardly ends.
 But sometimes they're just wrong.
 And sometimes they'll be right, and the obvious truth will be untrue.